 We will draft or check your existing employment contracts, service and consultancy agreements to avoid exposure to risk.
 Should difficulties arise we provide timely advice on redundancy, grievance, disciplinary and dismissal procedures including compromise agreements and settlements for departing employees.

-Where required we will represent your business at Employment Tribunals, through mediation with ACAS or other intermediaries, the courts and through an appeal process.
+Where required we will represent your business through mediation with ACAS or other intermediaries, the courts and through an appeal process.

 For prompt professional help with your employment issue contact: